rinvex/laravel-repositories/README.md

 - rivnex.repository.entity.updated
 - rivnex.repository.entity.deleted

-For your convenience, all events suffixed with `.entity.created`, `.entity.updated`, or `.entity.deleted` have listeners that take actions accordingly.
+For your convenience, the events suffixed with `.entity.created`, `.entity.updated`, or `.entity.deleted` have listeners that take actions accordingly.
 Usually we need to flush cache -if enabled/exists- upon every success action.
+There's one more event `rivnex.repository.entity.cache.flushed` that's fired on cache flush.
+It has no listeners by default, but you may need to listen to it for relashionship actions.

 ### Mandatory Repository Conventions